 DevOps increases the pace at which your company releases features and modifications.
 It enables your developers to monitor your software product for any bugs or updates in the entire life cycle.
 This process reduced the amount of time to identify and fix bugs—which speeds up your time to market (TTM), creating business value faster.

-By supporting the DevOps model, you can move your products quickly while maintaining control and compliance without compromising the security.
+By supporting the DevOps model, you can move your products quickly while maintaining control and compliance without compromising security.
 This is where DevSecOps plays an important role in managing the security element of your application.

 Put simply, DevSecops is a philosophy that introduces security in the early stages of the application development life cycle.
 This lessens vulnerabilities and brings its security functions closer to its IT and business objectives.

-At the core of a DevOps model is better customer experience, which ultimately leads to customer satisfaction.
+At the core of a DevOps model is a better customer experience, which ultimately leads to customer satisfaction.
 For a business to remain profitable in the long haul, they need to retain existing customers (not just acquire new ones) by dedicating their strategy to customer satisfaction.

 The feedback loop is a crucial part of a DevOps adoption.
 For instance, Feedback loops in some software development companies allow customers (or end-users) to keep track of the app build at any stage and recommend modifications.